nathaliehsieh/scDrug2/README.md

 #### Select Treatment Combinations

-**Select Treatment Combinations** took the CIBERSORTx result `CIBERSORTx_Adjusted.txt` and the L1000 instance info file as input, selects treatment combinations for given cell type from the LINCS L1000 database, and outputs the treatment combinations list `CIBERSORTx_Results_solution_list_*.csv`.
+**Select Treatment Combinations** took the CIBERSORTx result `CIBERSORTx_Adjusted.txt` and the L1000 instance info file as input, selected treatment combinations for given cell type from the LINCS L1000 database, and output the treatment combinations list `CIBERSORTx_Results_solution_list_*.csv`.
+For visualization, we provided consistency plots `treatment_effect.pdf`, a dataframe `treatment_effect.csv`, and a heatmap `selected_drug_heatmap.png` of given drugs to demonstrate the drug effect.

 - Run `python3 treatment_selection.py -h` to show the help messages as follow for **Select Treatment Combinations**.